 There are a bunch of changes in Ventura, notably the advent of Stage Manager, an alternative tool to Mission Control for organising windows on your desktop as well as enhancements to search in Spotlight, new features in Safari, extra apps and a redesigned Game Center dashboard.

-macOS Ventura doesn’t support Macs released before 2017 – and that includes some pretty powerful Macs that were previously supported by macOS Monterey such as 2013’s cylindrical Mac Pro (the ‘trashcan’ one) which although hideously expensive at launch is now almost a decade old, of course.
+macOS Ventura doesn’t support Macs released before 2017.
+That includes some pretty powerful Macs that were previously supported by macOS Monterey, such as 2013’s cylindrical Mac Pro (the ‘trashcan’ one) which although hideously expensive at launch is now almost a decade old, of course.

 Note that this list still supports a bunch of Intel Macs and it’ll be really interesting when Apple decides to drop support for them.
 Of course, it still sells Intel Macs, so it would feel very premature.
 But we’d imagine within 3-4 years we’ll be talking about new macOS versions only supporting Apple Silicon hardware, which has now been with us for almost two years.

 Here’s a full list of Macs that are supported by macOS Ventura.

 - 2017 iMac Pro and later

 - 2019 Mac Pro and later

 - 2017 MacBook and later